iterorganization/IMAS-Cpp/doc/api_ids.rst

             This mode will generate an IDS with a homogeneous time vector equal to :param:`dtime`. :param:`tmin` and :param:`tmax` are ignored in this mode.
+            The chosen interpolation method will have no effect on the time vector, but may have an impact on the other dynamic values.
             The returned IDS always has ``ids_properties.homogeneous_time = 1``.

             :param occurrence: Which occurrence of the IDS to read.